-As discussed on page 13, the 8v regular is rated about 1 amp, which is about the draw for the downlink transmitter.
+The 8v regular is rated about 1 amp, which is about the draw for the downlink transmitter.
 Therefore, the regular drives an external 2N3055 transistor (shown on the lower left) to power the transmitter.
 On the lower right is a terminal strip available to add power protection devices.
 For example, the stud diode is in series with the DC power entering from the rear barrier strip.
 This prevents damage in the event the unit is connected with reversed polarity from the outside power source.
 The traditional voltage drop a silicone diode has is not a factor when regulating down to 8 volts as in the case here.
-A shunt would work as well, however, would blow the fuse causing a trip to the remote site for repairs.
-The reason for the strip is to give you some flexibility on these protection options.
+A shunt would work as well; the reason for the strip; giving you some flexibility on these protection options.